giellalt/lang-sme/docs/sme-fst-guide.md

 - gask- changes to gas-

 ## What does ^ mean?
-Playboy+CmpNP/First+OLang/ENG:Play^boy BERN-obj ;
+`Playboy+CmpNP/First+OLang/ENG:Play^boy BERN-obj ;'

-It's a soft hyphen for names as opposed to hard hyphens #
+It's a soft hyphen for names as opposed to hard hyphens # in anything else

 ## What kind of languages are there in propernouns?
 - +OLang/NOB - Norwegian